michael-w-williams/tutorials-1/UsingContexts/README.md

 # Use of Contexts

-The context is where Fn pushes your function as a Docker image and you are allowed to configure multiple contexts.
-Depending on your development, you can use a different context:
+The Fn context stores configuration information about your functions where your Docker images are stored.
+You can configure multiple contexts for your function development.
+For example, configure two contexts for development:

-* For local development, you can configure the Fn registry with an arbitrary value such as "fndemouser"
+* For local development, you configure the Fn registry with an arbitrary value such as "fndemouser"
-* For cloud development, you can configure the Fn registry to your Docker Hub user name.
+* For cloud development, you configure the Fn registry to your Docker Hub user name.

 ## Before you Begin